 Obstacles like small walls or streams cost movement speed factors.
 This is reduced from the total straight line distance a tank moves but counts as speed.
 Also, some terrain, like woods and climbing up hills reduces the distance moved by costing twice as much to move.
 The total speed factors used is what is important, not the total straight line distance.
 If the M4A3E8 Sherman tank example were to move 85mm in a woods it would be moving at full speed even though the straight line distance is only equal to 1/2 the speed.

 The speed is listed as two numbers here.
-The first number is the cross county speed and the second is the road speed.
+The first number is the cross county speed and the

 Sighting - Boot Camp